 Set specific goals

-Put the pen to paper and write out your goals for 2021 and beyond.
+A great way to retain cycling motivation is to put the pen to paper and write out your goals for 2021 and beyond.
 Not only does this help you plan out your training for the coming months, but you can break it down even further, and find smaller goals to chase each week.

 During the off-season, chase after goals that have fallen by the wayside during the more focused racing season.
 Strava KOMs are the perfect example: a singular full gas effort isn’t the best way to improve your fitness, but it sure is a lot more fun than repeating five-minute intervals!.